 An acute soft tissue back injury is caused by trauma to the muscles, tendons, and ligaments in the back.
 These injuries are commonly diagnosed as sprains, strains, and contusions with varying degrees of severity.
 Most acute soft tissue back injuries can be relieved with conservative, non-surgical treatment although they may take months to a year to fully heal.
 Other soft tissue injuries are serious and require therapy or other types of treatment to avoid permanent complications.
 You should consult your primary care physician if you are experiencing pain, swelling, or bruising in your back following a car accident.

 The above are just a few of the various types of back and neck injuries that can be suffered in a motor vehicle collision.
 The information is not a substitute for a qualified medical evaluation.
-If you are experiencing any of the symptoms below after a car, truck, or motorcycle accident, or after a traumatic injury caused by a dangerous or defective product, you should contact a doctor for proper diagnosis and treatment.
+If you are experiencing any of the symptoms above after a traumatic injury, you should contact a doctor for proper diagnosis and treatment.